Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: Introduction

 We present various experimental results from quantum simulators and real quantum hardware, showing the applicability of the proposed method on example instances inspired by spin glass physics.
-The quantum processor in our experiments has 27 qubits of which we use at most 10 due to noise effects.
+The quantum processor in our experiments has 27 qubits of which we use at most 10 due to strong noise.
 This limits the size of the reduced problem to a maximum of 10 vertices.
-Due to the hybrid algorithm that first reduces the instance size, we solve instances with up to 100 vertices within 60~s of total computation time.
-For quantum computing, these instances exceed the currently available resources.
+Due to the hybrid algorithm that first reduces the instance size \tb{classically}, we solve instances with up to 100 vertices within 60~s of total computation time, \tb{including classical runtime and runtime on real quantum hardware}.
+For \tb{standard QAOA without classical size reduction}, these instances exceed the currently available resources.
 We emphasize, that all instances considered in this work can be solved in reasonable time by purely classical methods.
-Owing to the limitations of quantum hardware, larger instances would not give deeper insights in the quantum part since the algorithm outcome would mainly be determined by the classical part.
+Owing to \tb{the limited size of the quantum hardware used in this work}, larger instances would not give deeper insights in the quantum part since the algorithm outcome would mainly be determined by the classical part.
 Our experiments thus yield a proof-of-principle, encouraging the application of the proposed method when quantum hardware advances.

+\paragraph*{Structure.} The remainder of this paper is organized as follows: \tb{First, we give an overview of and discuss connections to related literature in Section~\ref{sec:rel}.} In Section~\ref{sec:prelim}, we formally introduce the MaxCut and QUBO problem as well as QAOA.
+Section~\ref{sec:algo} describes our algorithm in detail.
+In Section~\ref{sec:param}, we derive the novel result on optimum QAOA-parameters.
+Section~\ref{sec:exp} presents various experimental results.
+We conclude with a summary and indicate further directions of research in Section~\ref{sec:concl}.